lsst-sqre/gafaelfawr/docs/configuration.rst

 Once the scopes are configured, you will need to set up a mapping from groups to scope names.

-When GitHub is used as the provider, group membership will be synthesized from GitHub team membership.
-See :ref:`github-groups` for more information.
 A setting for GitHub might look something like this:

 .. code-block:: yaml